 - Local Newspaper Deliveries

-Also contact your local faith based church or charity of choice to make any donations.
+Remember to contact your local faith-based church or charity of choice to make any donations.